 TBI can cause a wide range of functional short- or long-term changes affecting thinking, sensation, language, or emotions.

-TBI can also cause epilepsy and increase the risk for conditions such as Alzheimer’s disease, Parkinson’s disease, and other brain disorders that become more prevalent with age.
+TBI can also cause epilepsy and increase the risk for conditions such as Alzheimer’s disease, Parkinson’s disease, and other neurodegenerative conditions, and brain disorders that become more prevalent with age.

 Repeated mild TBIs occurring over an extended period of time (i.e., months, years) can result in cumulative neurological and cognitive deficits.
 Repeated mild TBIs occurring within a short period of time (i.e., hours, days, or weeks) can be catastrophic or fatal.

-The Centers for Disease Control and Prevention (CDC) report that traumatic brain injury (TBI) is the number one cause of disability and death among children and adolescents in the United States.
-Kids with brain injuries might not be able to communicate headaches, sensory problems, confusion and similar symptoms.
+The Centers for Disease Control and Prevention (CDC) reports that traumatic brain injury (TBI) is the number one cause of disability and death among children and adolescents in the United States.
+Kids with brain injuries might not be able to communicate headaches, sensory problems, confusion, and similar symptoms.

 Modes of injury include motor vehicle accidents, bicycle accidents, falls, sporting injuries, and child abuse.

-The symptoms of a brain injury in children are similar to the symptoms experienced by adults, the functional impact can be very different though.
-The major difference between children and adults with brain injury is that with adults there are prior academic records, I.Q. scores, and job histories to rely on.
+The symptoms of a brain injury in children are similar to the symptoms experienced by adults, but the functional impact can be very different, though.
+The major difference between children and adults with brain injury is that with adults, there are prior academic records, I.Q. scores, and job histories to rely on.
 The brain of a child is continuing to develop.
-The cognitive impairments of children may not be immediately obvious after the injury but may become apparent as the child gets older and faces increased cognitive and social expectations for new learning and more complex, socially appropriate behavior.
-These delayed effects can create lifetime challenges for living and learning for children, and everyone they are associated with.
+The cognitive impairments of children may not be immediately obvious after the injury, but may become apparent as the child gets older and faces increased cognitive and social expectations for new learning and more complex, socially appropriate behavior.
+These delayed effects can create lifetime challenges for living and learning for children and everyone they are associated with.
 Some children may endure lifelong physical challenges.

 In a child with traumatic brain injury, you may observe: